Thomas

 what is thomas looking for?

-Thomas sees only one Oregon seat as being vulnerable in 2024 and worth watching:
+Thomas sees one Oregon seat as being vulnerable in 2026 and worth watching:

 the senators